LionelDraghi/bbt/README.md

 It has as a serious [test base](docs/tests/features_results.md).
 In real life, the [acc](https://github.com/LionelDraghi/ArchiCheck) project has started the migration of its large tests base to bbt.

-## Limitations

-btt compile on Windows and Mac OS, but is currently tested only on my Linux amd64 box.
+btt compile on Windows and Mac OS (at least the Alire version), but is currently tested only on my Linux amd64 box.

 ## Installation